moorepants/dissertation/delftbicycle.rst

 the decreasing speeds is illustrated in Figure :ref:`Figure 8 <figSteerSigma>`.
 This jump in steering amplitude could be indicative of a threshold at which the system becomes harder to control, but there is no apparent connection to the open loop dynamics.
-For example the change in both the weave mode time to double and natural frequency is approximately the same between 5 and 10 km/h as between 10 and 15 km/h.
+For example, the change in both the weave mode time to double and natural frequency is approximately the same between 5 and 10 km/h as between 10 and 15 km/h.